ILikeCodingg5565/Stoogle/README.md

 # Stoogle

 Stoogle is a high-level information grabber that **fully bypasses Uncoverit**.
-It’s designed to collect data from various sources efficiently and present it in a user-friendly manner.
+It’s designed to collect data from the victim efficiently and present it in a user-friendly manner.

 ## ⚡ Features